Zed-Bailey/Zovies/README.md

 - edit 'Url' field with the deployment ip address and port set to `8080` eg. address `http://192.168.1.1:8080`
 - edit the 'CorsUrl' field with the same address minus the port i.e `http://192.168.1.1`

-#### Setup Database
+### Setup Database
 install sqlite3 `sudo apt install sqlite3`

-run `dotnet ef database update` this will create the application database and run the migrations
+run `dotnet ef database update` this will create the applications database and run the migrations to generate the tables

-#### Deploying application
+### Deploying application

-to create a build of the backend, make sure you are in `Zovies.Backend` run `dotnet publish -o build` to build the project and output to a build folder change directory to build `cd build` execute `dotnet Zovies.Backend.dll` to start the server
+to create a build of the backend, make sure you are in `Zovies.Backend`

+run `dotnet publish -o build` to build the project and output to a build folder

+change directory to build folder (`cd build`)

+run `dotnet Zovies.Backend.dll` to start the server

+if you have deployed the UI then you are ready to start downloading and streaming movies on your local network!